mobilemind/PENS/PENS_v2.0.0_Draft.md

 | `alerts`                  | `alerts=mailto%3Aname%40domain.com`                                         | 6.2.16      |
 | `vendor-data`             | `vendor-data=preview-mode%3Ainstructor`                                     | 6.2.17      |

->NOTE:
->For the URI binding, the best practice is to use HTTP POST to issue the PENS
+>NOTE: For the URI binding, the best practice is to use HTTP POST to issue the
->message.
-Use of POST avoids a potential issue with two query separators (“?”)
+>PENS message.
+Use of POST avoids a potential issue with two query separators
->in the PENS message URI when the target system URL itself uses the format--
+>(“?”) in the PENS message URI when the target system URL itself uses the
->`<scheme>://<authority><path>?<query>`
+>format-- `<scheme>://<authority><path>?<query>`
 >
 >(For example: Target System URL is
 >`https://acmelearning.lms.com?partition=staging1`).

-&nbsp;

->NOTE:
+&nbsp; <!-- &nbsp is formatting to separate two adjacent notes -->

->For cases when either the alert or the receipt value specifies the `mailto:`
+>NOTE: For cases when either the alert or the receipt value specifies the
->protocol the following best practice is recommended for the corresponding
+>`mailto:` protocol the following best practice is recommended for the
->return command message in email format.
+>corresponding return command message in email format.
 >
 >1.
 Use a valid email address of an account associated with the system issuing
 >   the response for the sender and reply-to email addresses